Facade & Building Improvement Grant Program

 • Grant Application and Budget Form

-Details: All interested grant applicants are encouraged to attend this grant workshop.
+Details: All interested grant applicants are required to attend this grant workshop.
 We will discuss the grant application process, design guidelines for proposed projects, and answer questions related to your project.

 The following list of local contractors is not exhaustive – it is meant to be a helpful guide to start your contractor search and bidding process.
 These contractors have demonstrated a commitment to downtown Waterville’s revitalization, and may already have familiarity with facade restoration and improvement.